Vin Diesel: Personal life

 Diesel has said he prefers to maintain his privacy regarding his personal life, stating: "I'm not gonna put it out there on a magazine cover like some other actors.
 I come from the Harrison Ford, Marlon Brando, Robert De Niro, Al Pacino code of silence."

-Sometime around 2001, Diesel dated his Fast & Furious co-star Michelle Rodriguez.
-Since 2007, he has been in a relationship with Mexican model Paloma Jimenez; the couple have three children: daughter Hania Riley (born April 2008), son Vincent Sinclair (born 2010), and daughter Pauline (born March 2015).
-The last is named in honor of his co-star and close friend Paul Walker, who died in November 2013.
-He is also the godfather of Walker's daughter, Meadow.
-Diesel also shares a close friendship with Fast & Furious co-star Tyrese Gibson, and in November 2021, Diesel gave a speech at a Brazilian Jiu-Jitsu belt promotion ceremony in California to honor one of his oldest friends, Valentino Morales, being promoted to black belt.

 Diesel is noted for his distinctive deep voice.
 He said his voice broke around age 15, giving him a mature-sounding voice on the telephone, which he often uses for his acting performances.

 Diesel is a longtime Dungeons & Dragons fan, and wrote the foreword for 30 Years of Adventure: A Celebration of Dungeons & Dragons (2004).
-Canadian video game designer and developer Merritt k created the 2015 ASMR game Vin Diesel DMing a Game of D&D Just For You for him.
+Canadian video game designer and developer merritt k created the 2015 ASMR game Vin Diesel DMing a Game of D&D Just for You for him.
 He has expressed his love for the Dominican Republic and how he relates to its multicultural facets.
 He is acquainted with its former president, Leonel Fernández, and appeared in one of Fernández's earlier campaign advertisements.
 He later secured film production in the country for Los Bandoleros and Fast & Furious (both 2009).

+Relationships

+Sometime around 2001, Diesel dated his Fast & Furious co-star Michelle Rodriguez.
+Since 2007, he has been in a relationship with Mexican model Paloma Jimenez; the couple have three children, two daughters born in April 2008 and March 2015, and a son born 2010.
+The younger daughter is named in honor of his co-star and close friend Paul Walker, who died in November 2013.
+He is also the godfather of Walker's daughter, Meadow.
+Diesel also shares a close friendship with Fast & Furious co-star Tyrese Gibson.

+Legal issues

+In December 2023, former assistant Asta Jonasson sued Diesel for sexual battery and retaliation.
+The lawsuit alleges that, in 2010 during the filming of Fast Five in Atlanta, he brought her to his suite at the St. Regis Hotel and forced her onto his bed.
+Jonasson accuses him of "forcibly grabbing [her] and groping her breasts, and kissing her chest... and trying to pull down her underwear".
+She further accused him of pressing her against the wall and forcing her to touch his erect penis, and then he began to masturbate.
+She was fired a few days later which she believes was retaliatory with the suit reading, "It was clear to her that she was being fired because she was no longer useful—Vin Diesel had used her to fulfill his sexual desires and she had resisted his sexual assaults".
+The lawsuit also names Diesel's sister and production company as defendants for allegedly creating a hostile work environment and wrongfully terminating her, among other complaints.

+On June 3, 2025, the four claims against Diesel filed under California’s Fair Employment and Housing Act (FEHA) were dismissed due to the plaintiff missing an administrative deadline.
+The remaining claims were set to move forward to a jury trial in August.